 f.e.
 Resolutions

 2. When Region I is eligible to make recommendations for ACTE Standing Committees, the Region I Vice President will make the recommendations to the ACTE Board after consulting with the Region I Policy Committee.

-3. Recommendations will be from states as listed on a rotating schedule.

 Procedure

 1. The Region I representative to ACTE Committees will rotate every two (2) years.